2dof/esp_control/README.md

 Because we change ```MVR.MvLL = 0.0 ``` then manual value will be cut  off at bottom, aslo by changing value of Tf we affect the delay/lag of MV value.

-** changing Tt or Tm **
+**Changing Tt or Tm**

-   Tracking dynamic - increasing value of Tt (in relation to sampling time (Ts))  cause more lag effect (see figure C1.), for fast responce keep Tf <= 0.1 Ts,

-   Incremental change of input dmv:  both Tm and Tr acts as scaling factor ( ~ Tt/Tm)  for input dmv affecting output value.
+  Tracking dynamic - increasing value of Tt (in relation to sampling time (Ts))introduce more lag effect (see figure C1.), for fast responce keep Tf<=0.1 Ts, Incremental change of input dmv - both Tm and Tr acts as scaling factor ( ~ Tt/Tm)  for input dmv affecting output value.

 MV structure parameters:
  ```python
  MVR.